Anonymitaet/pulsar-io-aws-lambda/docs/aws-lambda-sink.md

 This example describes how to use the AWS Lambda sink connector to pull data from Pulsar topics and persist data to AWS Lambda in standalone mode.

-1. Prepare AWS Lambda service, make sure the lambda function is ready to use.
+1. Prepare AWS Lambda service.
+Make sure the Lambda function is ready to use.

     For more information, see [Getting Started with Amazon AWS Lambda](https://aws.amazon.com/lambda/getting-started/).